 - Second, the diaper should be the right size.
 Your diaper may be too big or too small.

 - To prevent diaper blowouts up the back, try a brand for active babies.

 - If the diaper is overflowing, go up a diaper size, use overnight diapers, a diaper insert, or a cloth diaper cover over the disposable diaper.

 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.

-If you are in a hurry, here’s a link to the cloth diaper covers I recommend.
-Those have saved me from several leaks and blowouts because they hold the diaper on more snugly and prevent leaks.
+If you are in a hurry, check out these affordable cloth diaper covers on Amazon that work great for me.
+Those have saved me from daily leaks and blowouts because they hold the diaper on more snugly.

-First, it’s important to put the diaper on properly so that no leaks can happen.
+First, it’s important to understand putting the diaper on properly to prevent leaks.
 When putting a diaper on your baby, the back of the diaper should be about even with the baby’s belly button.
-With baby boys, ensure the penis is tucked down before fastening the diaper to reduce leaks.
+With baby boys, ensure the penis is tucked down before fastening the diaper.
 Ensure the outer diaper ruffle around the legs is pulled out.
 This elastic ruffle prevents leaks around the baby’s legs.
 Fasten the diaper snugly with the tabs, from back to front.
 You should be able to fit 1-2 fingers inside the waistband.